 Do you know that if you take all the major debate polls together, every single one of them had the Democrat winning with the exception of Ronald Reagan one time in 1984 and one very close one between Mitt Romney and Obama.

-Every single poll showed by large numbers the Democrat won.
+Every single poll showed by large numbers the Democrat won, and that's not the way it turned out at the polls.

-So I don't think this debate had an effect in a negative way for Trump, and I think we're going to come right down to the wire.
+So I don't think this debate had an effect in a negative way for Trump.

-Scott Rasmussen, your take.
+Scott Rasmierson, your take.

 Well, you know, a lot of Republicans expected that Joe Biden would just collapse on stage and disqualify himself in this debate.